iliasbou/git-practise/README.md

-hello from the mint laptop
+Hello from the Laptop
+linux mint xfce4